james-dire-1/arduino-radio-project/README.md

 ├── src/             # Where the code is located
 ├── R_resources/     # Important resources
 ├── R_images/        # Image files
+├── R_finalreport/   # The final report for the project
 ├── R_assignments/   # Formal assignments done for the project
 ├── R_slideshow/     # Slideshow for the presentation from May 30th, 2024
 ├── R_oldcode/       # Old iterations of code before version control